RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

   - How you get it: you choose
   - The database name requirements are:
        - Maximum of 63 characters
-       - Only letter, number or hyphen (-) characters
+       - Only letter, number, or hyphen (-) characters
        - Starts with a letter; ends with a letter or digit.
        - Database name is not case-sensitive